mandis-ncs/blog_pass/README.md

 # blog_pass
-BlogPass is a blog themed API that process new Posts data from an external resource and save the Progress Status for the UOL Compass Challenge 3.
+BlogPass is an API designed around a blog theme, which processes new post data from an external resource and tracks the Progress Status for the UOL Compass Challenge 3.

 ## ✅ What BlogPass do?
-This project is a RESTFUL API that handle Posts data doing the operations with HTTP verbs (GET, POST, PUT, DELETE) by consuming data with OpenFeign.
-Also, it apply a message brocker to receive many requests and process it accordly.
-While the Posts are being handle, the Progress Status is updated in history.
+BlogPass is a RESTful API that handles post data operations using HTTP verbs (GET, POST, PUT, DELETE) by consuming data with OpenFeign.
+Additionally, it employs a message broker to handle multiple requests and processes them accordingly.
+While managing the posts, the Progress Status is updated and recorded in the history.

-As an extra, it has the function to register new users that can consume the content of BlogPass.
+As an added feature, it allows the registration of new users who can access the content provided by BlogPass.

 ### 🛠️ Technologies
-The following technologies were used in this project:
+The following technologies were utilized in this project:

 * [Java 17](https://www.oracle.com/br/java/)
 * [Spring Security](https://spring.io/projects/spring-security)